mgkumar138/Oneshot_Reservoir/README.md

 4 agents were evaluated in both tasks and script begins with the following nomenclature:
 Advantage Actor Critic (A2C)                 - a2c*
 Symbolic agent                               - sym_mc*
-Reservoir agent trained by perceptron rule   - res* Reservoir trained by sparse learning signal  - sl_res_mc*
+Reservoir agent trained by perceptron rule   - res_mc* Reservoir trained by sparse learning signal  - sl_res_mc*